Jainprashuk/Error_tracker/sdk/README.md

 - ✅ **Smart Fingerprinting** - Groups similar errors automatically
 - ✅ **Lightweight** - Minimal overhead on your application
 - ✅ **Image Capture** - Capture Image At the time Of bug
+- ✅ **Manual Bug Trigger** - Schema-based bug reporting form with a floating button for instant user feedback.
 - ✅ **Ticket Integration** - Create OpenProject Ticket From Dashboard In Your Openproject
 ---